GameDistribution/tubia-walkthrough-videos/README.md

 | langcode | No | 'en-us' | Currently only used for localising phrases within advertisements. |
 | debug | No | '' | Enable debugging.
 Please keep it to false when publishing. |

-### Embed as web component
+### Embed as component
 Add the following script to your document.
+This solution simply loads the Tubia player within a generated <iframe> element.
 ```
 window["TUBIA_OPTIONS"] = {
     "container": '[YOUR CONTAINER ELEMENT ID HERE]',
     "publisherId": '[YOUR PUBLISHER ID HERE]',
     "gameId": '[YOUR GAME ITS IDENTIFIER]',
     "title": '[YOUR GAME ITS TITLE]',
+    "colorMain": 'ff0080',
+    "colorAccent": '00ff80',
     "gdprTracking": true,
     "gdprTargeting": true,
+    onNotFound: function (data) {
+        console.info('Could not find the video: ', data);
+    },
 };
 (function (d, s, id) {
     var js, fjs = d.getElementsByTagName(s)[0];